mirror/dd-wrt/src/router/btrfsprogs/Documentation/dev/Development-notes.rst

 Expressions, operators
 ^^^^^^^^^^^^^^^^^^^^^^

--  spaces around binary operators, no spaces for unary operators
+-  spaces around ``binary operators``, no spaces for unary operators
 -  extra braces around expressions that might be harder to understand wrt precedence are fine (logical and/or, shifts with other operations)

    -  *a \* b + c*, *(a << b) + c*, *(a % b) + c*

--  64bit division is not allowed, either avoid it completely, or use bit shifts or use div_u64 helpers
+-  ``64bit division`` is not allowed, either avoid it completely, or use bit shifts or use div_u64 helpers; do not use *do_div* for division as it's a macro and has side effects
 -  do not use chained assignments: no *a = b = c;*

 Variable declarations, parameters